-This policy applies to qualifications and modules starting from the Academic Year 2023/24, i.e. after 1 August 2023 until this version is withdrawn.
-This policy applies to you if you fall into any of the categories below:

-- Enquirers (for information only) - All Undergraduate and Postgraduate Taught Students studying a module and/or a qualification, with the exception of Apprentices
+• This policy applies to qualifications and modules starting from the Academic Year 2024/25, i.e. after 1 August 2024 until this version is withdrawn.
+This policy applies to all Undergraduate and Postgraduate Taught Students studying a module and/or a qualification, except for Apprentices.

-Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2023 Date for review: March 2024
+Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2024 Date for review: March 2025